qdrant/landing_page/qdrant-landing/content/documentation/tutorials/async-api.md

 ## Support of Qdrant async API in Python libraries

 There is plenty of Python libraries that Qdrant integrates with.
-Up till now, only [Langchain]() provides async API support.
+Until recently, only [Langchain]() provided async Python API support.
 Qdrant is the only vector database with full coverage of async API in Langchain.
 The documentation [describes how to use it](https://python.langchain.com/docs/modules/data_connection/vectorstores/#asynchronous-operations).